 Already early, in 1950, the first influential book 'Many Mansions: The Edgar Cayce story on reincarnation' was published.

 In the period 1960-1980, a number of authors started to publish their work in the area of reincarnation and research into past lives.
 This provided a foundation on which many more authors could build to take this work into the mainstream in the period 1980-2020.

 - Stevenson wrote his first paper with 44 cases suggestive of reincarnation in 1960.
 His first book dates from 1966: 'Twenty Cases Suggestive of Reincarnation'.
 His systematic research was published in four volumes in 1975, 1977, 1980, 1983, with follow up books in 1984 and 1987.

 - Tucker followed into his footsteps and published Life before life in 2005 and Return to life in 2013

-- Raymond Moody's bestseller 'Life after life' was published in 1975
+- Other well known books were eg Joan Grant's 'Many lifetimes' (1968) and Raymond Moody's bestseller 'Life after life' published in 1975

 - Morris Netherton and Roger Woolger pioneered regression therapy with books in 1978 and 1987.

 - Helen Wambach (1978, 1983) and Carol Bowman (1997, 2001)